tommmyy/ramda-extension/README.md

 ## Usage

-We supports cjs and es6 modules syntax.
+We support cjs and es6 modules syntax.

 Import function as a named export (not recommended without [treeshaking](https://webpack.js.org/guides/tree-shaking/)):